Navigating Conditional Expressions in BigQuery: From Basics to Advanced Techniques

 This approach ensures that the JOIN operation and any subsequent conditional logic are applied only to the necessary subset of data.

-Seamless BigQuery Integration in Sheets
+Unlock BigQuery Insights in Google Sheets

 It enables even non-technical users to engage with complex datasets, create automated reports, and derive actionable insights directly within Google Sheets.
 Simplify your approach to big data and empower your team to make informed business decisions more effectively.
-Start using the OWOX BI Add-on today and transform how you interact with your data.
+Start using the OWOX Reports today and transform how you interact with your data.

 FAQ